 Message from the Program Director

 Our program promotes inclusive harm reduction and strength-based approaches to treatment of people who use substances.
-You will develop collaborative relationships with your patients and help them to achieve their personalized goals. -Sarah Abdelsayed, MD
+You will develop collaborative relationships with your patients and help them to achieve their personalized goals. — Arthur F. Weissman, MD

-The UB Addiction Medicine Fellowship continues to evolve and innovate in both its curriculum training of fellows and treatment of patients.
-Our program remains a cornerstone of advocacy and education in the Western New York region and has roots dating back over a decade.
+The UB Addiction Medicine Fellowship continues to evolve and innovate.
+Our program remains a cornerstone of advocacy and education in Western New York and has roots dating back over a decade.

 In 2011, the American Board of Addiction Medicine (ABAM) accredited the first 10 postgraduate programs in addiction medicine at institutions around the country.